 An appraisal is an unbiased opinion as to the identity, composition, qualities and values described in an appraisal document, which is the official report of the appraisal.
 The document must include a detailed description of the item, using recognized terminology and grading systems.

-During the last few years, Canadian appraisers have had an efficient tool at their disposal to regulate the work of appraisers, namely the “Jewellery Appraisal Guidelines – Minimum Acceptable Standards” published by the CJA and Jewellers Vigilance Canada (JVC).
-The CJA also offers its members a course in gem and jewellery appraising.
-The Accredited Appraiser Program is open to anyone with an interest in gem and jewellery appraising and who agrees to uphold the AAP Code of Ethics and Standards.
+Canadian appraisers have an efficient tool at their disposal to regulate the work of appraisers, namely the “Jewellery Appraisal Guidelines – Minimum Acceptable Standards” published by the CJA and Jewellers Vigilance Canada (JVC).
+The CJA also offers its members discounts with our Education Benefit partners who provide courses in gemmology and jewellery appraising.

 When inquiring about the identification and valuation of gems and jewellery it is important to remember that the value assigned to jewellery can vary depending on the function of the appraisal or report.
 Therefore it is essential to address your needs and the purpose of the appraisal with your appraiser.

 An insurance appraisal is a comprehensive description supporting an estimate of the value to be used as the basis for establishing the cost of an insurance policy.
-It represents the top value for settlement in the event of a claim.
+It represents the top replacement value for settlement in the event of a claim.

 An estate appraisal is a comprehensive description supporting an estimate of the value to be used for tax purposes.
 It represents the fair market value.